Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Methodology

 \subsubsection{Symbolic extraction and interpretability}

+After the numerical optimisation, symbolic post-processing was performed to reconstruct analytic surrogates for the most influential spline functions.
 Models clarity was improved by pruning weak or non-contributing edges, identified by coefficient magnitudes below a fixed threshold, set to 0.01.
 Removing these edges reduced complexity and eliminated noisy contributions, yielding more compact and physically meaningful symbolic expressions.

 The symbolic form of each learned activation was then extracted by fitting candidate functions from a predefined library ($\mathcal{D}$), which in its final form included a broad set of elementary functions (Fig.~\ref{list:basis_functions}):